Buy Sock Aid | Stocking Aid [Save Up To 50% ]

 1. Compression Stocking Aid

 The aid is fixed to a continuous loop cord.
-To use the Compression Stocking Aid-
+To use the sock aid for compression socks -

 • One needs to pull the compression stockings over the plastic shape.